England’s Rugby World Cup 2023 fixtures, team and route to the final

 England will also be without captain Owen Farrell, who will be serving the last game of a four-match ban following World Rugby’s successful appeal against his downgraded red card for a high tackle on Taine Basham.

-Billy Vunipola should be available, however, having missed the Argentina victory owing to a ban for a high tackle similar to Farrell’s.
+Billy Vunipola returns but will start on the bench, however, having missed the Argentina victory owing to a ban for a high tackle similar to Farrell’s.
+Kyle Sinckler will play in the front row alongside Joe Marler and Lewis Ludlam will start at No 8.

+Borthwick needs Sinckler to get back to his best, as showcased at the 2019 World Cup.

 England’s full Pool D fixtures and schedule